Heureka

 Inka Bohlin

-inka.bohlin@slu.se I am forest researcher in the Department of Forest Resource Management (SLU-Umeå).
-My research interest is combination of forest inventory, remote sensing and forest planning.
-I
+inka.bohlin@slu.se I am an associate professor (docent) in the Department of Forest Resource Management (SLU-Umeå).
+My research interest is combination of forest fires, forest inventory, remote

 Andis Zvirgzdins